wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

     │ passed │ 100.0%   │ master │ 0687f5fd │ 07/10/13 13:04:05 │ Adds Procfile to tell heroku how to run │
     ├────────┼──────────┼────────┼──────────┼───────────────────┼─────────────────────────────────────────┤

-## Triggering a deployment to heroku
+## Triggering a deploy to heroku

 When your build passed successfully you can deploy it to Heroku by executing the `wercker deploy` command.
 This command will list your last successful builds and lets you pick the target to deploy to.
-This is especially helpful when you have multiple targets like an staging and production environment.
+This is especially helpful when you have multiple targets such as a staging and production environment.

     $ wercker deploy
     -----------------------